-Central Health provides patient care to the indigent population of Travis County primarily through a provider network which includes Central Texas Community Health Centers, Inc. (doing business as and herein after referred to as "CommUnityCare") and other primary and specialty care providers, its contractual relationship with Seton Healthcare Family which was a predecessor to Ascension Texas ("Seton"), and through the Community Care Collaborative (the "CCC"), which is a 501(c)(3) corporation formed on October 4, 2012, pursuant to the Master Agreement between Central Health and Seton.
-Through the CCC and its provider network, Central Health and Seton jointly manage the provision of ambulatory healthcare services to the safety net population.
-The CCC is a separate legal entity with the Central Health Board appointing a majority of its governing board, although it has certain approval requirements for material and reserved items, in addition to providing a financial subsidy to the CCC.
-However, due to certain powers reserved to Seton in the Master Agreement, Central Health cannot impose its will on the CCC.
+Central Health provides patient care to the safety net population of Travis County primarily through its network of hospital, specialty, primary care and post-acute providers, including Central Texas Community Health Centers, Inc. (doing business as and herein after referred to as "CommUnityCare"), its contractual relationship with Ascension Texas ("Seton"), and through the Community Care Collaborative (the "CCC"), which is a 501(c)(3) corporation formed on October 4, 2012, pursuant to the Master Agreement between Central Health and Seton.
+Through the CCC, Central Health and Seton jointly manage the provision of a portion of ambulatory healthcare services to the safety net population.
+The CCC is a separate legal entity with the Central Health Board appointing a majority of its governing board, although it has certain approval requirements for material and reserved items.
+Due to certain powers reserved to Seton in the Master Agreement, Central Health cannot impose its will on the CCC.
 The CCC does not meet any of the GASB criteria for blended reporting and, therefore, is presented as a discrete component unit in these financial statements.
 See Note 10 for further information about the CCC and the Master Agreement with Seton.